 About Ray Calabrese

-I began writing dancingalone530.com as I grieved the loss of my best friend and wife.
+I began my blog as I grieved the loss of my best friend and wife.
 I wanted to share with others who grieve what I was doing to”dance alone.”
 Just as I didn’t foresee Babe’s untimely death, I didn’t foresee how the breaths of love were healing me.
 A neighbor’s kindness, new connections with those who work out with me at the Y, and those who are part of my faith community.
 The sunlight began to slowly creep back into my life